Don't Let the Feeling Go: Music video

-A music video was produced to promote the single, directed by English film director Guy Ritchie.
+The music video for "Don't Let the Feeling Go" was directed by English film director Guy Ritchie.
 It features singer John Reid performing while driving a van.
 In the back, there is a party going on, with several people, and as Reid continues to sing, some of the people from the party comes out and sits next to him.
 In the middle of the video, he appears in the party, and when it ends, someone else is driving, while Reid sits in the middle of a crowd of people.